super7ramp/croiseur/crosswords-dictionary/crosswords-dictionary-hunspell-codec/doc/reference/0001-hunspell-format.md

 Hunspell can substitute affix flag sets with ordinal numbers in affix rules (alias compression, see makealias tool).

-> Not supported by crosswords-hunspell-plugin.

 ##### AM

 Either `AM number_of_morphological_aliases` or `AM morphological_fields`

 Hunspell can substitute also morphological data with ordinal numbers in affix rules (alias compression).
 See tests/alias* examples.

-> Not supported by crosswords-hunspell-plugin.

 #### Affix Creation Options